alicolville/Weight-Tracker/readme.txt

 = 10.0 =

-- new argument for wt-note: 'message-no-data', 'paging', 'notes-per-page'
 - new arguments for user preference form 'show-delete-data'      => true, hide-titles
        'show-user-preferences' => true
        remove allow-delete-data from docs

+* Improvement: New arguments for [wt-notes]: "message-no-data", "paging" and "notes-per-page".
+Read more: https://docs.yeken.uk/shortcodes/wt-notes.html
 * Bug fix: Issue with -0lbs being displayed instead of 0lbs.
 * Bug fix: Time of message not displayed correctly.
 * Bug fix: Messages to a user are removed when "Delete all data" pressed.